 - Auto parts – A defective auto part can fail and cause an accident that leaves you with injuries.
 We can help you recover if your vehicle has had defective brakes, tires, airbags or other installed parts.

 - Toys – Defective toys can prove especially dangerous for children, including youngsters who may continue playing with a toy without realizing it is defective or has broken.

 - Tools and equipment – Power tools and other equipment can easily cause injury when they have defects that cause catastrophic failure.
 Injuries may also be caused by a negligent design or inadequate safety features.

 How Our Defective Product Lawyer Can Help With Your Claim

-If you have been injured by a product you believe was defective or unreasonably dangerous, the West Virginia product liability attorneys of Jividen Law Offices, PLLC can help.
+If you have been injured by a product you believe was defective or unreasonably dangerous, the Wheeling product liability attorneys of Jividen Law Offices, PLLC can help.
 Our mission is to recover compensation on your behalf from the manufacturers or retailers of those products.
 When you retain our firm to represent you in your case, we will:

 - Conduct our own independent investigation of your accident and injuries, including having an example of the product that injured you (if available) examined by our experts.
 Those experts can determine how the product is defective and how that defect caused your accident and injuries.

 - Identify all liable parties in the chain of commerce, including part suppliers, manufacturers, assemblers and retailers.

 - Work with medical, financial, and vocational experts to help us develop a strong argument to establish the extent of your compensable injuries and damages.

 - Notify liable parties of your claim and aggressively pursue a negotiated settlement that provides you with fair and full compensation.